 A flawless proofing procedure is essential for ensuring that your final printed product lives up to your expectations.
-When you’ve gone to all the effort of producing an excellent design, it’s important that you put the extra time and effort into checking that everything is in order before heading to the printer.
+When you’ve gone through all the effort of producing an excellent design, it’s important that you put the extra time and effort into checking that everything is in order before heading to the printer.

 The following are some top proofing tips for a perfectly printed product.